 This roast turkey is simple to make and full of savory flavors including butter, garlic, herbs and lemon.
 A must-have Thanksgiving turkey recipe that even a novice cook can make with minimal effort!

 Be a rock star this year on Thanksgiving by presenting your family and friends with this juicy, golden brown roast turkey.
-Serve it alongside homemade cranberry sauce, sweet potato casserole and honey roasted carrots for a complete meal that will earn you rave reviews.
+Serve it alongside sour cream mashed potatoes, pomegranate brussels sprouts, homemade cranberry sauce, sweet potato casserole with marshmallows and honey roasted carrots for a complete meal that will earn you rave reviews.

 A Thanksgiving roast turkey on a serving platter garnished with herbs, pomegranate and figs.

-It’s almost time for Thanksgiving, and for me, making a turkey can be a source of stress.
-I want my turkey to be golden brown, juicy and perfectly cooked, and that’s a lot of pressure when you’re juggling a bunch of other side dishes, desserts and appetizers at the same time!
+It’s almost time for Thanksgiving, and for me, cooking turkey can be a source of stress.
+I want my turkey to be golden brown, juicy and perfectly cooked, and that’s a lot of pressure when you’re juggling a bunch of other side dish recipes, desserts and appetizers at the same time!
 This roast turkey is a super simple way to do a Thanksgiving turkey and it always comes out perfectly for me.

-A raw turkey with onion, lemon and herbs in the cavity.
+A raw bird with onion, lemon and herbs in the cavity.

-I buy a fresh turkey whenever possible, but I know sometimes that isn’t always economical or practical.
-If you’ have a frozen turkey, the best way to thaw it is in the refrigerator, but you do need to plan in advance.
-Typically you’ll need to thaw for one day per 4 pounds of turkey.
+• I buy a fresh turkey whenever possible, but I know sometimes that isn’t always economical or practical.
+If you have a frozen turkey, the best way to thaw it is in the refrigerator, but you do need to plan in advance.
+Typically you’ll need to thaw in the fridge for one day per 4 pounds of turkey.
 I had a 12 pound turkey and it took a full 3 days for it to thaw.

 To prepare a turkey for roasting you’ll need to do the following steps: